 Amy Tan’s novels are The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, The Bonesetter’s Daughter, Saving Fish from Drowning, and Valley of Amazement.
 She is the author of two memoirs, The Opposite of Fate and Where the Past Begins; and two children’s books, The Moon Lady and Sagwa, The Chinese Siamese Cat.
 Tan served as co-producer and co-screenwriter for the film adaptation of The Joy Luck Club and creative consultant for the PBS television series, Sagwa, The Chinese Siamese Cat.
 She wrote the libretto for the opera The Bonesetter’s Daughter and is the subject of the American Masters documentary Amy Tan: Unintended Memoir.
 Tan is an instructor of a MasterClass on Fiction, Memory, and Imagination.
-Her next project, The Backyard Bird Chronicles, will be published in 2024.
+She is a recipient of the National Humanities Medal and a member of the American Academy of Arts and Letters.
+Her next project, a non-fiction book called The Backyard Bird Chronicles, will be published by Knopf in April 2024.

 Photo Credit: Kim Newmoney